One-dimensional scaling limits in a planar Laplacian random growth model: Introduction

 In this paper, we mainly focus on $\mathrm{ALE}(0,\eta)$ for $\eta>1$, and show that the conformal maps $\Phi_n$ converge to a randomly oriented single-slit map in the regime where $n\asymp \capc^{-1}$.
 This can be viewed as a rigorous version of Hastings' investigation \cite{Has01} of $\mathrm{ALE}(2,\eta)$ for the $\mathrm{ALE}(0,\eta)$ model.
 To obtain our convergence results, we exploit what is in a way the most extreme mechanism that could lead to a single-slit limit, namely that of aggregated particles becoming attached to their immediate predecessors.
-The main difficulties in the proof are that the angle densitites induced by slit maps have maxima and minima of different orders, even in the presence of regularization, making it hard to show convergence to a point mass.
+The main difficulties in the proof are that the angle densities induced by slit maps exhibit bad behavior even in the presence of regularization and have maxima and minima of different orders in the regularization parameter $\parsig$, making it hard to show convergence to a point mass.
 Furthermore, the feedback mechanism in \eqref{aleangles} is sensitive so that a single ``bad" angle can destroy the genealogical structure of the growing slit by leading to the creation of a new, competing tip further down the slit, which could lead to a splitting of growth into two branches.